Recognizing Excellence in the Creditors Rights Industry

 National Creditors Bar Association's annual Donald Kramer Award is presented to “someone whose efforts have made a substantial and lasting impact for the benefit of the credit and legal collection community.”

 The nomination should include a brief description of the work that has been done by the nominee.
-The recipient will receive an award and be honored at the NCBA 2020 Fall Conference in Phoenix, Arizona.
-Questions?
-Please call the National Office at 202-861-0706.
+The recipient will be encouraged to attend the NCBA 2022 Fall Conference in Tampa, Florida.

 - 2004—Dennis Hammond, DBA International